-- The ROCC will contact Tenaska and AEP to get final "clearance to come offline." - Once final approval has been received from Tenaska and AEP, the ROCC will contact the Facility management with the clearance to proceed with the outage. - As soon as practicable, ROCC will reply all and update the Planned Event Notification that was created during the planning process. - Update the Outage Tracker actual start time for the event. - When required (if the outage is scheduled to last into the nighttime hours), the ROCC will submit the NOTAM to the FAA.
+- The ROCC will contact Tenaska and AEP to get final "clearance to come offline." - Once final approval has been received from Tenaska and AEP, the ROCC will contact the facility management with the clearance to proceed with the outage. - As soon as practicable, ROCC will reply all and update the Planned Event Notification that was created during the planning process. - Update the Outage Tracker actual start time for the event. - When required (if the outage is scheduled to last into the nighttime hours), the ROCC will submit the Notice to Air Missions (NOTAM) to the Federal Aviation Administration (FAA).